gklyne/annalist/documents/installing-annalist.md

 ### Setting up Apache httpd on Ubuntu to forward HTTPS requests

+NOTE:  Sample configuration files should be created in directory `~/.annalist/config/` by the site initialization procedure (`annalist-manager createsite` or `annalist-manager updatesite` commands)

 Prerequisites:

-- Apache2 web server installed and running (in default confuguration with test page)
+- Apache2 web server installed and running (in default configuration with test page)

 Steps to set up HTTPS forwarding.
 In the following desription, domain name `annalist.example.net` is used as an example, anmd should be replaced with the actual domain name of the server running Annalist.